Trump viewed Ukraine as adversary, not ally, witnesses say

 Trump’s former homeland security adviser, Tom Bossert, said Giuliani had done Trump a disservice by pushing the false story.

 “I am deeply frustrated with what he and the legal team is doing and repeating that debunked theory to the president,” Bossert said in September on ABC.
 “It sticks in his mind when he hears it over and over again,” said Bossert, who also was an adviser to President George W. Bush.
-“That conspiracy theory has got to go; they have to stop with that; it cannot continue to be repeated.”
+“That conspiracy theory has got to go.
+They have to stop with that.
+It cannot continue to be repeated.”

-On the call, Trump went on to ask Zelenskiy to also look into Burisma, the Ukraine gas company with links to his 2020 presidential rival, Joe Biden’s family.
-Biden’s son, Hunter, served on the board when the former vice president was the Obama administration’s main emissary to Ukraine.
+On the call, Trump went on to ask Zelenskiy to also look into Burisma, the Ukraine gas company with links to Biden’s family.
+Biden’s son Hunter served on the board when the former vice president was the Obama administration’s main emissary to Ukraine.

-Last week, Trump’s acting chief of staff Mick Mulvaney acknowledged that Trump essentially engaged in a quid pro quo in seeking Zelenskiy’s help in exchange for military aid the White House was withholding from Ukraine.
+Last week, Trump’s acting chief of staff, Mick Mulvaney, acknowledged that Trump essentially engaged in a quid pro quo in seeking Zelenskiy’s help in exchange for military aid the White House was withholding from Ukraine.

 Mulvaney said the request was not improper because Trump wanted help with the 2016 investigation rather than looking ahead to 2020.
 It is against the law to seek or receive help of value from a foreign entity in U.S. elections.